-The discovery of closely associated genes within the same pathway based on homology with other model organisms is facilitated by the quantity of genomic resources available for C. gigas.
+.TOPIC SENTENCE

 We identified almost all the enzymes necessary for de novo ceramide synthesis in vertebrates, suggesting the conservation of this segment of ceramide metabolism in C. gigas (Table 2).
 Additionally, we identified a number of enzymes responsible for transformation of ceramide into other lipid products: ceramide kinase (leads to ceramide 1-P), ceramide synthase (sphingosine), and sphingomyelin synthase (sphingomyelin).
-A variety of caspases, TNF superfamily receptors, RIP (receptor-interacting serine/threonine-protein) and FADD (Fas-associated protein with death domain) subunits of the TNFα (tumor necrosis factor) receptor, which are key components of the cellular stress and apoptotic responses were also identified (Table 2, Zhang et al. 2011).
-A few components of the overall ceramide pathway (Figure 1) were not found in our searches and they either do not exist in C. gigas, have not been sequenced, or the short sequence length of ESTs makes them unidentifiable via homology searches.
+A variety of caspases, TNF superfamily receptors, RIP (receptor-interacting serine/threonine-protein) and FADD (Fas-associated protein with death domain) subunits of the TNFα (tumor necrosis factor) receptor, which are key components of the cellular stress and apoptotic responses, were also identified (Table 2, Zhang et al. 2011).
+A few components of the overall ceramide pathway (Figure 1) were not found in our searches and they either do not exist in C. gigas, or have not been sequenced.

 The discovery of the enzymes that regulate generation and transformation of ceramide are of particular importance in understanding C. gigas‘s response to the environment since these are part of a recently discovered suite of genes that will respond and adjust to changes (Zhang et al. 2011, Lee et al. 2011).
 The expression of ceramide metabolism genes occurs in the oysters at multiple stages since many of them were discovered from ESTs in the larval transcriptome and the same primers used in this study successfully amplified them in larval cDNA (E. Timmins-Schiffman, unpubl. data).
 Below we discuss in detail the four genes characterized in this study and their potential roles in oyster physiology.